vindarel/lisp-journey/content/pythonVSlisp.md

 ## Can I define my own `+` operator like in an OO language ?

-By default, no, because the CLOS came after the language specification and thus everything isn't object-based.
+By default, no, because the Common Lisp Object System (CLOS) came after the language specification and thus everything isn't object-based.
 However there are libraries like [generic-cl](https://github.com/alex-gutev/generic-cl/) and, in practice, we quickly forget about this.
 Different operators is also a